hackclub/hackclub/workshops/help_orpheus/README.md

 ```
 Here * means all records and TABLE_NAME is the name of the table whose records you want to have!

 If you want to get some specific records in SQL then you use the `WHERE` clause.
-For example, if you want a record with username “badlo escoabr” and password “12345", you would write the following SQL.
+For example, if you want a record with username “badlo escobar” and password “12345", you would write the following SQL.

 ```sql